trilo-byte/SuperherosAPI/README.md

 # SuperherosAPI

 A small API for managing superheros as part as a challenge for mindata.
 It takes advantage of spring boot for rapid development.
-An imagen has been "dockerized" ready to give it a go.
+An image has been "dockerized" ready to give it a go.

 ##  🚀 Getting started